Jackenmen/ansible-apt-signing-key/README.md

 - `url` (required) - GPG key URL.
 - `key_name` (required) - GPG key target name.
 - `key_path` - Location of archive keyrings.
 Defaults to the recommended `/usr/share/keyrings`.
-- `key_id` - GPG key ID.
+- `key_id` - GPG key ID/fingerprint.
 If provided, the role will redownload a key if it differs from the locally available one.
+Additionally, it will also be verified after the key is downloaded.
 - `dearmor` - Should the key from the URL be dearmored before saving.
 Defaults to `false`.

 Dependencies